nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

 Enable_NLM(bool, default true)
     Whether to support the Network Lock Manager protocol.

-Decoder_Fridge_Expiration_Delay(int64, range 0 to 7200, default 600)
-    How long (in seconds) to let unused decoder threads wait before exiting.

-Decoder_Fridge_Block_Timeout(int64, range 0 to 7200, default 600)
-    How long (in seconds) to wait for the decoder fridge to accept a task before erroring.

 Blocked_Lock_Poller_Interval(int64, range 0 to 180, default 10)
     Polling interval for blocked lock polling thread